nkwade/nkwade.github.io/content/about/about.md

 - Manufacturing Automation
 - Data warehousing & integration
 - Various AI/ML demos in all areas for clients and internal projects

+Provided me with a great introduction to software engineering as a profession and worked with a great group of people!

 ## Projects
 - [GEDCOM2Wiki: Generate a Family Wiki from your family tree](/projects/gedcom2wiki)